Varshitha80/url-shortener-api/README.md

 Open Postman

-Import the collection file (url-shortener.postman_collection.json) from the root of this project.
+Import the collection file (URL Shortener Collection.postman_collection.json) from the root of this project.

 Use the POST /shorten and GET /:code endpoints to test.